 Plus, be sure to take a few minutes to update your resume.
 If you’ve developed new skills or have a new professional reference at your disposal, be sure to add this information.

 4. Research ways through which you can save money.

 Several money-saving options are available for college students of all ages.
 The key is to research them and find the best ones for your circumstances.

 Scholarships are a fantastic option for reducing your tuition bills.
-Check out our scholarship guide for adult learners.
+Check out our grants and scholarships page.

 The IRS also offers a handful of tax benefits for those pursuing higher education.
 Read our guide to tax breaks for college students to learn more.

 If you’re a first-time college student, or even if you’ve been working on your degree for some time, give this list of money moves a read for ways to both save money and earn a little income when you’re not studying.